 How will my students and I benefit from the field test?
 Not only will you reap the benefits of the brand-new, redesigned tests mentioned above, but all participating sites also get an advance copy of the WIDA Alternate Can Do Descriptors.

 How do I get my questions about the field test answered?
 First, keep reading.
-Second, attend the Alternate ACCESS for ELLs Field Test Q&A Webinar on Thursday, Dec.
-1 from 1-2:30pm CT.
-Go to the Webinars page in the WIDA Secure Portal for more information.
+Second, watch the recording of the Alternate ACCESS for ELLs Field Test 2022-23 Q&A Webinar, which is housed in the WIDA Secure Portal.
 Third, contact

 What to know: Before the field test

 - Look for a yellow DRC box.
 Inside, you should find field test materials, which you'll recognize from the image of Candoo, our field test dog!
-Here’s a list of what comes in each box:
+Here’s an idea of what comes in each school's box:

 - Welcome handout